DESU-CLUB/School-YOLO/README.md

   Additionally, feature generation requires TensorFlow-1.4.0.

 # Acknowledgements
-  Most of the code were pulled from QiDian's respository found [here](https://github.com/Qidian213/deep_sort_yolov3) I only implemented the respository's code for the school setting and studied its effectiveness Some of the script was also edited such that it can be run on Google Colabotory
+  Most of the code were pulled from QiDian's respository found [here](https://github.com/Qidian213/deep_sort_yolov3) <br>
+  I only implemented the respository's code for the school setting and studied its effectiveness. <br>
+  Some of the script was also edited such that it can be run on Google Colabotory. <br>